JorgeCastilloPrz/ScalaForTheImpatient/README.md

 Solved exercises
 ----------------
 The exercises have been solved by using unit testing.
 You can find out all the solutions in the "src/test/scala/" directory.
 Some of the exercises have not been solved by using a test as they are theoretical.
-In addition, theoretical answers to non-theoretical exercises are attached to the class documentation of the exercise object file.
+In addition, some practical exercises need a theoretical answer too.
+In those cases, the answer is included in the documentation of the exercise object class.

 * **Chapter 1:** The Basics
 * **Chapter 2:** Control Structures and Functions